Aerijo/latex-language-server/src/biber/README.md

     @ENTRY{} syntax, so is the one I get by default.
 - Maps are applied in order User -> Style -> Driver

+- We currently use UTF16 in the underlying buffer.
+This is important for correct Point values.
+However, UTF8 is needed in the translation to JSON, and might work better in maps... plus we need to lower case the UTF16 somehow.

+  - Initially only single file support will be available.

 ## "Natively" supported maps
 These are maps I intend to support "natively", by processing them at Style